BradSquare/parade-card-game/README.md

 ## Player turn
 During a player’s turn, the player performs the following actions in the order given below.
-1. Choose one of the cards in hand and place it at the end of the parade.
+1. Choose one of the cards in hand and place it at the end of the parade (right side of the parade).
 2. If necessary, cards will be removed from the parade and added to the players’ collected cards.
 3. Draw a card from the draw pile.
 The next player performs the same actions during his or her turn.